 Greetings!

-I am an Economist specializing in monetary policy, open economy macroeconomics, and international economics.
+I am an Economist specializing in monetary economics, open economy macroeconomics, and international economics.
 My work is driven by a passion for analyzing complex economic systems and uncovering insights that can inform policy decisions and enhance economic outcomes.
 With strong research skills and a keen ability to synthesize data, I focus on identifying key trends and implications for policymaking and broader global governance.
 In addition to my research, I am deeply committed to teaching and empowering students.
 I am committed to fostering a collaborative learning environment where ideas are exchanged freely, critical thinking is encouraged, and economic theory is brought to life.
 I find great fulfillment in guiding students on their academic journeys and helping them engage with real-world economic challenges while nurturing the next generation of thinkers and problem-solvers.

-Originally from India, I moved to the U.S. in 2019 to get my doctoral degree.
+Originally from India, I came to the U.S. to get my doctoral degree.
 Armed with a bachelor’s degree in Economics and two additional master’s degrees in the same field, I am fervently engaged in studying the dynamic setup of open economy macroeconomic policies.
 Alongside my research pursuits, teaching is a genuine passion of mine, and I have gained valuable experience instructing undergraduate courses.
 An avid reader, I find equal joy in exploring new destinations and expressing my creativity through sketching.
 I’m always open to new experiences, cultures, and ways of thinking.

 Florida International University, Miami, FL